kossnocorp/typesaurus.com/src/content/docs/type-safety/server-dates.md

 ## On server

-When working on server, you can pass `{ as: "server" }` as the operation option to let Typesaurus know that dates are safe to use:
+When working on the server, you can pass `{ as: "server" }` as the operation option to let Typesaurus know that dates are safe to use:

 ```ts
 const noteRef = await db.notes.get(noteId, { as: "server" });